 Cristina Flippen, RN, BSN, SANE-A

 The effects of trauma and abuse can cultivate behavior and belief systems that prevents us from living the abundant life each of us was created to experience.
-Our unique relational style and viewpoints are yoked to memories of abuse.
-Naming the feelings and emotions tied to these memories will bring growth and greater understanding of our character, personality and humanness.
+Our work together will look at your relational style and viewpoints that are yoked to memories of abuse.
+Naming the feelings and emotions tied to these memories will bring growth and greater understanding of your character, personality and humanness.

 When we talk about your “story”, we are referencing where your childhood innocence was shattered...this is the story you don’t really tell in public. .
 They’re the ones we usually try to hide and avoid.
 The scenes we hold onto because they hold deep pockets of shame; the ones that reveal where we’ve been victimized, where we felt betrayed, or where we felt powerless or torn in two by what’s happened to us.
 A story where we’ve been disappointed, felt neglected, or abandoned.
 We’re asking you to tell those scenes or events that happened in your childhood.
 The ones you know that shaped you-where there was a feeling inside you where you knew that this world was no longer a safe place.
 A place where maybe you made commitments to never be hurt again.